upeshp/MS3_EasyDinner/TESTING.md

 _User Stories_

 Intuitive:
- - The title of the site gives an idea of it's purpose
+ - The title of the site gives an idea of its purpose.
- - The homepage displays a suitable hero image, and overlaying headline explaining the site's purpose
+ - The homepage displays a suitable hero image, and overlaying headline explaining the site's purpose.
- - There are further details about the site included below the hero image/on the footer
+ - There are further details about the site included below the hero image/on the footer.

 Presentation:
- - Used Materialize CSS to present in a clean grid format
+ - Used Materialize CSS to present in a clean grid format.
- - Simple colour scheme used with plenty of white spaces to keep things clean and not overwhelm user
+ - Simple colour scheme used with plenty of white spaces to keep things clean and not overwhelm user.

 Searchable:
- - Clear search funstion at top of recipes page, enabling searching by recipe title/ingredients
+ - Clear search function at top of recipes page, enabling searching by recipe title/ingredients.

 Easy login/signup:
- - Two simple pages for these functions, where only 2 inputs are required, and clear instructions given regarding the requirements for these inputs
+ - Two simple pages for these functions, where only 2 inputs are required, and clear instructions displayed regarding the requirements for these inputs.

 Add/edit recipe:
- - Buttons for these functions have been included for these functions on the profile page
+ - Buttons for these functions have been included for these functions on the profile page.
- - Add Recipe also appears on the navbar (once user is logged in)
+ - Add Recipe also appears on the navbar (once user is logged in).

 _Features_